 “You are growing up and you have become more competent.
 That means that you will have some duties in the house in exchange for certain rights and some pocket money.
 We want to make a contract with you stating what you have to do every day, how long you can stay out with friends, and what you get from us such as areas where we will let you decide yourself without arguing about your decisions.
 In that contract we should also talk about what we as foster parents should do if you or we do not fulfill what we agreed on.
 So let’s start writing it together – do you have any suggestions for what we need to agree on – what is important for you?”

 The importance and attitudes of the peer group (friends and classmates) will often become more important than what you think as foster parents.
-This should generally be accepted, so your role as a foster parent should be “one who listens and talks” about the young person’s challenges in relations with peers.
+This should generally be accepted, so your “job” as a foster parent should be to listen and talk openly about the young person’s challenges in relations with peers.
 You don’t always have to suggest solutions; the dialogue in itself and an accepting attitude can be of great help.
 One young person remembered his foster father like this: “I could always talk to him about anything, and he just listened to me“.